ASAP Checklist

-Member advice on what to do before losing access to company systems --
+Before losing access to company systems --

-and in the following few weeks.
+and in the following weeks.

 Some recent updates are highlighted.